OneGet/oneget/readme.md

 ### Get Started!

 OneGet is shipped in Win10 and Windows Server 2016!
-For downlevel OS, you can install the [WMF 5.0 RTM][WMF5.0] or [WMF5.1 Preview][WMF5.1] and then start using the OneGet.
+For downlevel OS, you can install the [WMF 5.1][WMF5RTM] and then start using the OneGet.

 You can follow [@PSOneGet on Twitter](http://twitter.com/PSOneGet) to be notified of every new build.